SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: Conclusions

-\item While the line flux ratio among HCN, HCO$^+$, and CS are inclusive of the imprint of the X-ray-dominated regions (XDRs) vs. the photodissociation-dominated regions (PDRs), the abundance ratios from the LVG analysis suggest that AGN is playing an important role in regulating the abundance of these dense gas species in \apm.
-This is further supported by the abundance ratios between \httop\ (detected in both \apm\ and NCv1.143, which are the first high-redshift detections) and HCO$^+$, where we find XDRs are playing an important role.
+\item While the line flux ratios among HCN, HCO$^+$, and CS are inclusive of the imprint of the XDRs versus the PDRs, the abundance ratios from the LVG analysis suggest that the AGN plays an important role in regulating the abundance of these dense gas species in \apm.
+This is further supported by the abundance ratios between \httop\ (detected in both \apm\ and NCv1.143, the first high-redshift detections) and HCO$^+$, where we find that XDRs play an important role.

-\item We have also detected the isotopologues of the CO ($^{13}$CO and C$^{18}$O) in both sources, where we find similar flux ratios of $^{13}$CO/C$^{18}$O and $^{12}$CO/$^{13}$CO as in other starburst galaxies.
-These ratios are interpreted as evidence for a top-heavy stellar initial mass function (IMF) as proposed by \citet{2018Natur.558..260Z}, which can significantly impact the estimations of the star formation rates.
+\item We have also detected the isotopologs of CO ($^{13}$CO and C$^{18}$O) in both sources.
+We find similar flux ratios of $^{13}$CO/C$^{18}$O and $^{12}$CO/$^{13}$CO, as in other starburst galaxies.
+These ratios are interpreted as evidence for a top-heavy stellar IMF as proposed by \citet{2018Natur.558..260Z}, which can significantly impact estimations of the SFRs.

-\item In \apm, we have detected the vibrationally-excited HCN (HCN-VIB, rotational transition from $J_\mathrm{up}$\,=\,4 to 6) at high redshift for the first time, where we are probing deep into the compact obscured nucleus of the quasar.
-In NCv.1.143, the upper limit of the HCN-VIB line does not rule out the possibility of the deeply buried AGN.
-Our calculation of the HCN-VIB surface brightness puts \apm\ as the brightest HCN-VIB emitter discovered to date.
+\item In \apm, we have detected the HCN-VIB lines (rotational transition from $J_\mathrm{up}$\,=\,4 to 6) at high redshifts for the first time.
+These lines probe deep into the compact obscured nucleus of the quasar.
+In NCv.1.143, the upper limit of the HCN-VIB line does not rule out the possibility of a deeply buried AGN.
+Our calculation of the HCN-VIB surface brightness makes \apm\ the brightest HCN-VIB emitter discovered to date.